3 Deewarein: Filmmaking

-Because the script demanded prison setting, the production team spent several days in search of a right prison.
+Because the script demanded a prison setting, the production team spent several days in search of a right prison.
 Luckily for them, they found a defunct Musheerabad Jail in Hyderabad which was soon to be demolished.
 After obtaining a local court's order to stay the demolition for 36 days, the crew worked hard to complete the shoot within two days of the allotted time.
 Shortly thereafter, the prison area was demolished and in a few months a newly constructed hospital was opened for public access.

 Because of shooting in the prisons, different sections in the film were given separate color treatment.
 Kukunoor explains this by highlighting the fact that "in prisons, the only source available to them in the nights is the moonlight.
 One or two lone bulbs burn here and there."
 To ensure appropriateness of this scene, Kukunoor used shades of grey and blue deliberately.

 Release

 In November 2002, the film premiered at the Kolkata Film Festival.
 After having been screened at the Indian Film Festival of Los Angeles, where it was well received, the film was screened at the Commonwealth Festival at Manchester, where it was the gala presentation and it was nominated as one of top five films the festival's audience loved.
 At a special screening in Mumbai's Sterling Cinema a few days before its commercial release, 800 attendees gave the film a standing ovation.
 A similar response was seen at a New Delhi theatre while the film was being screened as a part of the CineMaya Film Fest.
 The response from the initial screening prompted the organizers to include an additional screening to the festival itinerary.

 The film was to have its commercial release immediately after the screenings at different film festivals in November 2002.
 However it got delayed because the producers took time in trying to coordinate a simultaneous release in Indian and the international markets.

-A few days prior to its commercial release, the film was promoted using brochures.
-Though a relatively expensive approach when compared to press releases or calendars, publicity was conducted through brochures.
-The film competed at the box office with Mumbai Se Aaya Mera Dost, Koi...
-Mil Gaya, Gangaajal and Pinjar.
-When compared to other films, this film had little publicity prior to its release.